Language selection

 • Marystown

+Fisheries and Oceans Canada is monitoring the distribution of invasive biofouling species (that is, aquatic species that live attached to hard surfaces) on the Atlantic and Pacific Coasts to detect new invasions and track the spread of Vase Tunicate.
 Research is ongoing to learn about the biology of this species in the Newfoundland environment and to develop mitigation methods and communications strategies to control and prevent its spread throughout the province.

 Controlling abundance

-Vase tunicate is listed as the most problematic invasive species to mussel aquaculture in the Maritime Provinces, and therefore every effort must be made to prevent the spread of the species to eastern mussel aquaculture farms.
+Vase Tunicate is listed as the most problematic invasive species to mussel aquaculture in the Maritime Provinces, and therefore every effort must be made to prevent the spread of the species to eastern mussel aquaculture farms.

 Tunicates can be easily spread through movement of gear, shellfish, and commercial and recreational boats.
 To control the spread of vase tunicate, boat hulls and gear should be visually inspected and cleaned regularly by letting air dry for at least 48 hours.
 Care should be taken that plant and animal material and water is disposed of on land and no materials go back into the water.
 Antifouling paints are effective in preventing settlement of vase tunicate and should be applied regularly.
 Every effort should be made to remove populations from wharves and surrounding structures.